kkiyama117/coc-toml/README.md

-toml client extension for coc-nvim taplo is used to parse toml and taplo-lsp is used as language-server
+toml client extension for coc-nvim taplo is used to parse toml and taplo-lsp is used as language-server I'm sorry but please wait for publish `taplo-lsp` or build it on yourself on 24 hours

 ## !
 Important !